estebanhernandez-fin/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Esteban is currently pursuing a Ph.D. degree in Finance at Florida Atlantic University, with expected graduation in the spring of 2024.
-He is also assisting Dr. Luis Garcia-Feijoo with his research in the areas of investments and international finance.
-In this capacity, Esteban conducts literature reviews, collects & maintains data files, and assists Dr. Garcia-Feijoo with the analysis & interpretation of observed financial data.
+Esteban is currently pursuing a Ph.D. degree in Finance at Florida Atlantic University, with an expected graduation in the spring of 2025.
+His primary research interest is on corporate and behavioral finance.

-In addition to his duties as a graduate research assistant, Esteban is working on various individual research projects on the topics of ETFs, military CEOs, and private equity.
+He is working on various individual research projects on the topics of executives corporate experiences, financial and payout policies, and diversity.

-Esteban has taught ‘Advanced Managerial Finance’ and ‘Cases in Financial Management’ to undergraduates at Florida Atlantic University and a financial modeling course at the graduate level.

-Esteban resides in Boca Raton, Florida, with his wife, Janice.
-The two are devoted parents to Gabriela, Evan, Gabriella, and Mia.
-In addition to academics, Esteban has a passion for coaching youth basketball.
+Esteban teaches undergraduate and graduate corporate and personal finance courses at Florida Atlantic University.